NikolasMsomething/Swappuyo/README.md

 The Problem:

-> Swappuyo was designed to scratch an itch I've had for a while.
-As a hobby, I'm keen to trading various items over the internet through a site known as Reddit.
-Because Reddit is a swapper's effective middleman, the trade process does entail us using it with the lot of its features.
-The problem with that is the site is a social media platform at its core.
-Even as great as it is, it wasn't designed for the multiple trading forums it hosts.
+> Swappuyo was designed to scratch a personal itch.
+Trading various items through Reddit has been a hobby of mine for a while.
+Because Reddit is a swapper's effective middleman, the trade process entails using the website and many of its features.
+The problem with this is that the site is a social media platform at its core.
+As great as Reddit is, it wasn't designed for the multiple trading forums it hosts.

 The Solution:

-> My web app gathers these trade forums and allows users to sift through them without ever having to leave a single page.
-The trade items contents are and will always be dynamically generated.
-These are received through subsequent calls to the Official Swappuyo Api which in turn makes calls to the Reddit Api.
-Users are now well able to save and view trades with ease!
+> Swappuyo gathers entries from these trade forums and allows users to sift through them on a single page.
+The contents are and will always be dynamically generated.
+Articles are received through continual calls to the Official Swappuyo API which in turn makes calls to the Reddit API.
+Users are now able to save and view trades with ease!

 ![example](https://i.imgur.com/IRsGVjM.png)

-> Client clicks dispatch actions which effectively send the items author, title, and url to our Swappuyo Api!
-The Swappuyo Api vets them and saves them to Swappuyo's mongo database
+> Client's clicks on the save button dispatches actions which effectively send the items author, title, and url to our Swappuyo Api!
+The Swappuyo Api vets them and saves them to Swappuyo's mongo database.

 ![example2](https://i.imgur.com/yYcLco3.png)